Maryam Institute

 Alimah Program English

-The Alimah Program is principally designed for students who wish to study the Islamic sciences in-depth, attain reading fluency in classical Arabic, and are motivated to commit about 9 – 10 hours per week.
+The Alimah Program is designed for students seeking rigorous, in-depth study of the Islamic sciences, development of reading fluency in classical Arabic, and the ability to commit approximately 10–12 hours per week.

 SCHEDULE